evanzz7/GuessIt/README.md

 # GuessIt
-Simple python number guessing game
+Simple python number guessing game from 1 to 1000

 ## Contact